PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/DaySkipperJPN-7.8k.md

 However, this slight increase in efficiency comes at a cost.
 The 7.8k skipper is less tolerant to errors.
 Unlike the other skippers in this package, the 7.8k skipper cannot always fully recover from every error.

 While the 7.8k skipper can recover from minor errors, major errors will cause it to lose track of the date and thus run at a degraded speed of about 7570 skips/hour – which is slightly worse than the regular JPN date skipper.
-Likewise, once the program enters this “off-track” state, about 3.3% of the skips will be dropped which will cause the program fall significantly short of the target number of skips.
+Likewise, once the program enters this "off-track" state, about 3.3% of the skips will be dropped which will cause the program fall significantly short of the target number of skips.

 ### Setup of Settings